TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-serviceadmins.md

 	cloudEnvironments="public"
 />

-# I added a user to an Intune role but they still have full access to the Intune admin console
+# I added a user to an Intune role but they still have full access to the Intune admin console.

 ## **Recommended steps**